jnikula/hawkmoth/test/README.rst

 The test functions described above are parametrized using what we call test cases.
 Each test case is defined by a ``.yaml`` file.
-The ``.yaml`` defines the configuration, the input C source file, the expected reStructuredText output file, and optionally a diagnostics (error messages) output file.
+The ``.yaml`` defines the configuration, the input C or C++ source file, the expected reStructuredText output file, and optionally a diagnostics (error messages) output file.

 The YAML is parsed using StrictYAML, using a schema defined in ``testenv.py``.

-The basename of the ``.yaml`` file becomes the parametrized test case name in ``pytest``.
+The test approach, the relative path and the basename of the ``.yaml`` file define the parametrized test case name in ``pytest``, for example ``test_parser[c/struct]``.

 Test Cases as Examples
 ----------------------

-The examples in the documentation are generated from test cases named ``example-*``, ensuring the examples actually work.
+The examples in the documentation are generated from test cases under the ``examples`` subdirectory, ensuring the examples actually work.

-``make update-examples`` runs ``update-examples.py`` to generate ``doc/examples.rst``.
+``make update-examples`` runs ``update-examples.py`` to generate ``doc/examples.rst`` from the example test cases.

 Running
 -------